 Money multiplier is a term in monetary economics that is a phenomenon of creating money in the economy in the form of credit creation, which is based on the fractional reserve banking system.

 Money multiplier is also known as the monetary multiplier.
 It is the maximum limit to which money supply can be affected by bringing about changes in the amount of money deposits.

-Money multiplier effect is seen in commercial banks as they accept deposits and after keeping a certain amount as a reserve, distribute the money as loans for injecting liquidity in the economy.
+The money multiplier effect is seen in commercial banks as they accept deposits, and after keeping a certain amount as a reserve, they distribute the money as loans for injecting liquidity in the economy.

-The amount of money that should be kept by commercial banks in their reserve for withdrawal purposes by the customers is referred to as the reserve ratio or required reserve ratio or cash reserve ratio.
+The amount of money that should be kept by commercial banks in their reserve for withdrawal purposes by the customers is referred to as the reserve ratio, required reserve ratio, or cash reserve ratio.

 Mathematically, money multiplier formula can be represented as follows:

 Where r = Required reserve ratio or cash reserve ratio